Michael Burgess: Celebrating the wonderful legacy left by Radio Sport

 I enjoyed Graeme Hill in the afternoons, especially his extended interviews with sporting legends.

-Then there was the always unpredictable night shift, driven at different times by Andrew Dewhurst, Kent Johns or Mark Watson, while Allen McLaughlin was the most exciting league commentator on either side of the Tasman.
+Then there was the always unpredictable night shift, driven at different times by Andrew Dewhurst, Kent Johns or Mark Watson.
+Allen McLaughlin was the most exciting league commentator on either side of the Tasman.

 Fast forward a decade or so, and I started meeting Radio Sport reporters and commentators in a professional capacity, at media sessions and games that we were covering.